 Trieste: A Two-Day Itinerary

-Due to the very complex history (which I will be unpacking in a second article) of Trieste what exists today is a beautiful mix of Italian, Austro-Hungarian, and Slovenian influence.
+Due to the very complex history of Trieste what exists today is a beautiful mix of Italian, Austro-Hungarian, and Slovenian influence.
 Most travelers, like myself, use Trieste as a small stop on a larger tour in Europe.
-Unfortunately, because I traveled to Trieste over two years ago my content is somewhat limited, but I thought it was worthwhile to touch on the highlights and share some of the sights.
-Since this city is so small, you only need one or two days.
-I say two, because it does take time to see Miramare Castle and if you go to Trieste, consider going to Miramare Castle.
+Since this city is small, you only need one or two days.
+I say two, because it does take time to see Miramare Castle and if you go to Trieste, consider it a must.

 Piazza Unità d’Italia

 Piazza Unità d’Italia is Europe’s largest square located next to the sea.
 Interestingly, Slovenes locally refer to it as Veliki trg (Great Square).

 Piazza della Borsa

 During the 19th century this was the economic center of Trieste, and can be found adjacent to Piazza Unità d’Italia.
 Now this building houses the Chamber of Commerce but previously was the Stock Exchange.

 Castello di San Giusto-San Giusto Hill

 Of course, if you go to Trieste I would advise that you go to San Giusto Hill.
 Here you can see the old castle/fortress, Roman ruins, museums, and the Cathedral of San Giusto (which has some very stunning mosaics).
 I have a severe lack of photos from this area, and now that I think back to being there I ran into a few American travelers and we spent a lot of time chatting and exploring the area together.
 Good thing I live close now!